Last updated: 2021

 Accessing Your Personal Information

 You have a right to access your personal information, subject to exceptions allowed by law.
-If you would like to do so, please let us know.
+If you would like to do so, please contact us via the details provided below.
 You may be required to put your request in writing for security reasons.
 The Fathering Project reserves the right to charge a fee for searching for, and providing access to, your information on a per request basis.

 Updating your personal information

 If you believe there are errors in our records about you, please let us know and we will be happy to investigate and correct any inaccuracies.
 The Fathering Project take reasonable steps to keep your personal information as accurate, complete and up-to-date as possible.
 We make an effort to ensure this data is of high quality, but this relies on the accuracy and frequency of data provided by you.

 If we hold personal information about you and you request that we correct the information, we will take reasonable steps to rectify the situation free of charge if we are satisfied that the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.
 If we refuse to correct your personal information, we will give you a written notice setting out our reasons for the refusal and the mechanisms available to complain about the refusal.

 You may make a complaint about our handling of your Personal Information.